Consumer medicine information

 1. Why am I using TRIMBOW?

-TRIMBOW contains the active ingredients beclometasone dipropionate, formoterol (eformoterol) fumarate dihydrate, and glycopyrronium bromide (glycopyrrolate).
+TRIMBOW contains the active ingredients beclometasone dipropionate, formoterol fumarate dihydrate, and glycopyrronium (as bromide).

-Beclometasone dipropionate belongs to a group of medicines called corticosteroids which act to reduce the swelling and irritation in your lungs.
+Beclometasone dipropionate belongs to a group of medicines called corticosteroids which works to reduce the swelling and irritation in your lungs.

-Formoterol (eformoterol) fumarate dihydrate and glycopyrronium bromide (glycopyrrolate) are medicines called long-acting bronchodilators.
-They act in different ways to relax the muscles in your airways, helping to open the airways wider and allowing you to breathe more easily.
+Formoterol fumarate dihydrate and glycopyrronium (as bromide) are medicines called long-acting bronchodilators.
+They work in different ways to relax the muscles in your airways, helping to open the airways wider and allowing you to breathe more easily.

-TRIMBOW is used to prevent symptoms such as shortness of breath, wheezing and cough in adult patients with chronic obstructive pulmonary disease (COPD) and asthma.
+TRIMBOW is used to prevent symptoms such as shortness of breath, wheezing and cough in adults with chronic obstructive pulmonary disease (COPD) and asthma.

-COPD is a serious long-term disease in which the airways become blocked and air sacs inside the lungs become damaged, leading to difficulty in breathing.
+COPD is a serious long-term disease where the airways become blocked and air sacs inside the lungs become damaged, leading to problems breathing.

-Asthma is a serious, long-term disease where the muscles surrounding the airways become tight (bronchoconstriction), and swollen and irritated (inflammation).
-Symptoms can come and go, which can include shortness of breath, wheezing, chest tightness and cough.
+Asthma is a serious, long-term disease where the muscles surrounding the airways become tight (bronchoconstriction) and swollen and irritated (inflammation).
+Symptoms such as shortness of breath, wheezing, chest tightness and cough can come and go.

 2. What should I know before I use TRIMBOW?